sphinx-doc/sphinx/Doc-26/library/imp.rst

 .. function:: init_frozen(name)

    Initialize the frozen module called *name* and return its module object.
 If the module was already initialized, it will be initialized *again*.
 If there is no frozen module called *name*, ``None`` is returned.
-(Frozen modules are modules written in Python whose compiled byte-code object is incorporated into a custom- built Python interpreter by Python's :program:`freeze` utility.
+(Frozen modules are modules written in Python whose compiled byte-code object is incorporated into a custom-built Python interpreter by Python's :program:`freeze` utility.
 See :file:`Tools/freeze/` for now.)

 .. function:: is_builtin(name)